finny1306/Multipipeline-Deepstream-App/README.md

 This DeepStream setup now supports:
  - Dynamic stream add/remove via REST API
  - Dynamic pipeline creation/deletion that is independent from one another
+ - This app was tested with CUDA_VER=12.8 in L20 GPU

 ## Quick Start

 ### 1. Initial Setup